Knowing your rights.

 Ensuring your employer is legally responsible for your injuries.

-If you are receiving weekly workers’ compensation benefits, that does not necessarily mean your employer has accepted responsibility for your injuries.
+If you are receiving weekly workers’ compensation benefits, this does not necessarily mean your employer has accepted responsibility for your injuries.
 Insurance companies are allowed to pay workers’ compensation benefits for a period of time without becoming legally accountable for your losses.
-Lavoie Law understands what steps must be taken to ensure your employer is legally responsible for your injuries, including the cost of medical treatment reasonably necessary to help you recover.

 Understanding the complexity of workers' compensation benefits.

 How do you know the insurance company is paying you the correct amount of weekly workers’ compensation benefits?
 Do you know if all your injuries are covered?
-An insurance company could be acknowledging you hurt your back while contesting your neck or knee injury.
-Lavoie Law will make sure you are receiving the correct amount of benefits for all conditions associated with your work injury.
+An insurance company can be acknowledging you hurt your back while contesting your neck or knee injury.

-Putting your interests first when negotiating a settlement of your claim.
+Putting your interests first when negotiating a workers' compensation settlement.